freedom of expression & media

 About this Guide

 This guide explains the principles of freedom of expression and the cases in which these can be lawfully restricted.
 It also elaborates on balancing freedom of expression with privacy, and prohibition of defamation and hate speech.
-Furthermore, it helps one to understand the special rights and freedoms of the media as well as a citizen’s right to access both public and restricted information from state institutions.
+Furthermore, it helps one to understand the special rights and freedoms of the media as well as the right to access both public and restricted information from state institutions.
 The dedicated How to complain sections help in understanding what can be done where there is a potential human rights violation.